 If you haven’t been to Les Arcs you are missing out on one of France’s greatest and most underrated resorts.
+Built onto the side of the mountain and surrounded by trees, it is also one of the prettiest.
 There’s a good mixture of tourists and seasonnaires, and loads of fun to be had on and off skis.

 Les Arcs is split into several different villages, Arc 1050, Arc 1600, Arc 1800, Arc 1950 and Arc 2000.
 It’s very accessible from Bourg St Maurice on a funicular which goes straight to Les Arcs 1600 where a free bus will take you to 1800, 1950 or 2000.
 A visit to Arc 1950 is a must.
 It seems to be a mixture of Canada’s Whistler and Disneyland with theme music and horse drawn sleighs everywhere you look.

 All of our accommodation is in Arc 1800, the most lively of the villages, the one with all the bars, restaurants and even two nightclubs to keep you entertained after your day on the mountain.
 The resort is compact so all of our residences are located very close to both the slopes and the village amenities.

 Cross country skiing, bobsleighing (in La Plagne), Paragliding, 3km toboggan run in the rodeo park (Arc 2000), Les Arcs mountain meal and floodlit descent, après BBQ at Red Hot Saloon and Millie8 aquatic and fitness centre.